-These Club Europe seats are squashed in like sardines (seat pitch around 30 inches), although admittedly British Airways do add in a separating tray so that you and your neighbour will be in seats A and C with B allocated as an additional tray area to place your papers and laptop, shared with your neighbour.
+These Club Europe seats are squashed in like sardines (seat pitch around 30 inches), although admittedly, British Airways do add in a separating tray so that you and your neighbor will be in seats A and C with B allocated as an additional tray area to place your papers and laptop, shared with your neighbor.

-For comparison, Luftansa’s new A320neo aircraft will offer an improved 32 inch pitch in their Business Class which is slightly better making Lufthansa potentially a better choice when travelling within Europe.
-Swiss Airlines usually offers a 34 inch pitch.
-Turkish Airlines offers 34 – 37 inch pitch for short haul business flights.
+For comparison, Luftansa’s new A320neo aircraft will offer an improved 32-inch pitch in their Business Class which is slightly better, making Lufthansa potentially a better choice when traveling within Europe.
+Swiss Airlines usually offers a 34-inch pitch.
+Turkish Airlines offers 34–37 inch pitch for short-haul business flights.

 The Business Class seats & food on flights in Europe are particularly pitiful when compared to their US counterparts.
 American Domestic tends to offer a Premium Economy or Economy-plus seating with extra legroom seats of around 34 inches of pitch.
 American Domestic First is usually 38-40 inches of pitch.